willyguggenheim/kubify/README.md

 It's impossible right?
 Terraform and Docker-Compose will always be seperate tools?!
 NOPE.
 Clone This Repo if you want to live in the future !!

+# Future State?

+Fork Terraform and build this into it.

 # What do I need?

 Mac, Linux, Windows or any Docker